rmartinshort/mini_projects/README.md

 - Flight_delays: Classification problem attempting to predict if a flight will be delayed.
 From a kaggle dataset.

 - kaggle_home_credit_default: Outlier detection problem - attempt to predict if a customer will default on a loan from various features
 - land_cover_prediction: Classification problem to determine land cover type from field observations.
 From a UCI dataset

 - sqlzoo: Solutions to exercises from SQLZOO.org

 - population_dynamics: Dynamic linear systems investigation; projecting population distribution into the future

 - Baysian experiments: From reading 'Data Analysis, a Baysian Tutorial'

+- Mapping tools: Some experiments with overlaying geopandas plots on satellite data and folium heatmaps

+- sklearn wine: Classification of wines using ANNs from tensorflow and keras, plus some other classifiersß